sysilviakim/swirl-tidy/README.md

 swirl()
 ```

-Most of the lessons are placeholders for future development.
-Lessons under construction are marked with an asterisk.
+This is the most basic set of lessons for beginners to tidyverse.
+I plan to create more advanced lessons soon.
-Check back for updated versions of the lesson.
+Check back for updates on this repository.
+Comments, feedbacks, and
+pull requests are welcome.

 Table of Contents: